Edit in GitHubLog an issue

 Lesson 4: List All Customer Profiles on the UI

 The app UI is powered by React Spectrum by default.
-To learn more about React Spectrum, you're recommended to go through the React Spectrum Codelab.
+To learn more about React Spectrum, please consult the React Spectrum Code Lab.

-In the previous lesson, customer profiles are only loaded to the frontend once you click the "Invoke" button.
-Now we want the profiles automatically loaded on the Home page when the page is ready, without any human interaction.
+In the previous lesson, customer profiles were loaded to the front end only when you click the "Invoke" button.
+Now we want the profiles loaded automatically on the Home page when the page is ready, with no human interaction.

-We will use the componentWillMount method to initiate loading profiles, and store the loaded data in profiles param of the component's state.
-We use <Flex> and <Grid> from React Spectrum to layout spectrum components on the page.
-Each entry of the customer profiles returned by the get-profiles action is displayed with first name, last name, and email of the customers.
-You can also apply some CSS styling in the index.css file to make it look nice.
+We will use the componentWillMount method to initiate loading profiles, and store the loaded data in profiles parameter of the component's state.
+We use <Flex> and <Grid> from React Spectrum to lay out spectrum components on the page.
+Each entry of the customer profiles returned by the get-profiles action is displayed with first name, last name, and email of the customer.
+You may also apply CSS styling in the index.css file to improve its appearance.

 Copied to your clipboard